smi11/tprint-lua/README.md

 ## Changelog

+### 0.3 < active

+- completely rewritten all code
+- added asserts for all options
+- new options wrap, valign, value
+- added documentation README.md
+- written examples for each option
+- added busted tests
+- first public release

+### 0.2

+- didn't track all the changes

+### 0.1

+- first draft

 ## License

 The code is released under the MIT terms.
 Feel free to use it in both open and